 I blame the Bible.
 We can thank a few undoubtedly, sexually repressed and frustrated blokes somewhere (with one or two probably had received a knockback at some point) who decided to vent their frustrations by writing a book.
-Every story requires a baddie, a protagonist.
+Every story requires a baddie.
 So, they gave us Eve and sealed our fate.
 Testaments that were to influence billions, Genesis devastatingly established the status quo of male dominance and female subservience.

 Misogyny and sexism as old as time itself.
 It is EVERYWHERE, usually blatant, but it can also be subtle.
 The dad, when asked if he took sugar in his tea, replied: “no idea, ask your mum” (true story).
 A boy pulled your hair or pushed you over in school, he did that because he “likes you”.
 Wolf whistle, take it as a compliment.
 Fuck, if I got a pound for every time a bloke told me to “smile” I’d be the Imelda Marcos of the sports shoe world.
-It is so ingrained and commonplace that we just accept and overlook it.

 Sexist patriarchy has permeated nearly every aspect of our society.
 The sexual objectification of women, the patriarchy’s common thread, weaving its way through the generations.
 And day in, day out the media continue to peddle this archaic mindset.
 Across the pond, terrifyingly, it’s as if the Republicans are taking notes from Margaret Atwood’s The Handmaid’s Tale.
-With Oklahoma Representative Justin Humphrey stating recently that women are not people once they get pregnant, just “hosts”.
+With Oklahoma Representative Justin Humphrey stating recently that women are not people once they become pregnant, just “hosts”.
 And let’s not forget that the President of the United States is a sexual predator.

 There was outrage from certain sections of society when the No More Page Three campaign was successful, its defenders hailed Page 3 a national institution.
 A pair of tits, a national institution?
 Fuck off!
 They’re not Dame Vera Lynn.
 This outrage is the perfect example of objectification and ownership.
-How dare they!
-Those breasts belonged to the nation!
-Across the country, women rejoiced and men deprived of a daily side dish of tits wept into their Full English.
+How dare they; those breasts belonged to the nation.
+Across the country, women rejoiced and men deprived of a daily side dish of tits wept into their full english.

 Sex sells and the female body or its parts are an advertising company’s wet dream.
 Advertisers exploit sexuality and encourage us to think of sex as a commodity.
 These images reinforce stereotypes of women as sex objects and in turn, are a contributing factor in cultural attitudes regarding sexual violence.
 Whilst certainly not exclusive, global fashion brands such as Tom Ford, Dolce and Gabbana and Yves Saint Laurent are exemplary in using near-pornographic imagery.
-Images that reference depictions of rape, sexual violence, and paedophilia, Yves Saint Laurent’s latest campaign banned (yet again).
+Images that reference depictions of rape, sexual violence, and paedophilia, Yves Saint Laurent’s latest campaign banned, yet again.